/Tropical Rainforest Living Collection/

 TRLC Banun, established in 2013, is a 500 hectare site located in Gerik, Perak and is part of

 the Amanjaya Forest Reserve.
 This site is divided by the Gerik-Jeli highway and the

-primary focus of this site is to hold an in-situ collection of rare and endangered trees which
+primary focus of this site is to hold an in-situ collection of rare and endangered trees

 are restricted to Peninsular Malaysia.
 The site will secondarily work to advance Malaysia’s